connet-dev/connet/README.md

 `connet` is a peer-to-peer reverse proxy for NAT traversal.
 It is inspired by ngrok, frp, rathole and others.

 `connet` helps expose a service running on a device to another device on the internet.
-Unlike the others, `connet` runs on both the device that exposes the service (called `destination` in connet's terms) and the device that wants to access the service (called `source`).
-This means that the communication is never public and visible to the rest of the internet, and in many cases the devices can communicate directly.
+Unlike the others, the `connet` client runs on both the device that exposes the service (called `destination` in connet's terms) and the device that wants to access the service (called `source`).
+This means that communication between `connet` clients is never public and visible to the rest of the internet, and in many cases peers can communicate directly.

 > **Status** `connet` is currently alpha software.
 We expect some issues and its APIs are subject to change.

 ## Features

  - **Peer-to-peer communication** Because you run the `connet` client on both the `destination` and the `source`, the server is only used for sharing configuration.
-In many cases clients can communicate directly, which increases privacy and performance, while reducing cost.
+In many cases clients can communicate directly, which enables better privacy and performance.
  - **Relay support** There are cases when clients are unable to find a path to communicate directly.
-In such cases, they can use a relay to maintain connectivity.
+In such cases, they can use a relay server to maintain connectivity.
  - **Security** Everything is private, encrypted with TLS.
 Public server and client certificates are exchanges between peers and are required and verified to establish connectivity.
 Clients and relays need to present a mandatory token when communicating with the control server, allowing tight control over who can use `connet`.